 Don’t stay in school.
 That’s my answer, though a gap year is also a good option.
 Take some time out of school, focus on some creative, independent projects, take a job or an internship — make the most important part of your education the things you do outside of the classroom.
 And don’t, whatever you do, take student loans.
 I know that’s going to offend some but it needs to be said.
-I’ve seen too many people I know graduating with 30k, 40k, 50k, 100k in debt, and then not being able to take a good entry level job because they can make more as a bartender and they need to pay their loans.
+I’ve seen too many people I know graduating with 30k, 40k, 50k, 100k in debt, and then not being able to take a good entry level job and always trying to find another way for how to make $1000 fast because they can make more as a bartender and they need to pay their loans.

 Student debt limits your options.